tejavarma-aln/QrCodeForPayments-Compiled/README.md

 2) Goto->Accounting features

+       For Prime goto->f11 and Set Enable Qr Code in Sales Invoice->Yes under Other features.

 3) Set Enable Qr Code in Sales Invoice -> Yes

 4) Select Payment Mode in which you want to receive amount